 Greenland is the one Arctic location we visit where the icebergs are all unusually large, as they come straight of the island’s vast ice sheet and run aground nearby.

 Antarctica’s glaciers, icebergs, and tabular bergs can be colossal.
 And because its sea ice in that region is not bounded by continents as in the Arctic, it is free to float to warmer waters in the summer and dissipate.

 This degree of dissipation does not occur in the Ross Sea or Weddell Sea, however, where sea ice can stay all summer long – particularly in the Weddell Sea.

-Sometimes cold (Arctic) or somewhat cold (Antarctica): what to pack to for the snowpack
+Arctic vs. Antarctic weather: what to pack to for the snowpack

 We suggest you stick to places like the Antarctic Peninsula, Weddell Sea, or Ross Sea, which are balmy by comparison and offer many more wildlife viewing opportunities.

 But since any polar voyage requires warm clothes, our packing suggestions do not differ much from the Arctic to Antarctica except in the number of layers you’ll strip off during your first big hike.
 Or if you take the polar plunge.
 You may notice a difference then.

 Arctic vs. Antarctic people: cultural differences

 More than wildlife, activities, ice formations, or even weather, what most distinguishes the Arctic from Antarctica is its abundance or its absence of people.
 And yes, we’re referring only to indigenous people who’ve lived there for more than just a few seasons.

 Between the two regions, only the Arctic has given rise to a native population: Inuit, Saami, Yupik, Inupiat, and Chukchi are all indigenous Arctic peoples.
 They have survived in the harsh environment by hunting, gathering, and in the case of the Saami, reindeer herding.